 What is the trait you most deplore in yourself?

-The devil on my shoulder, the impossible, unrelenting imposter syndrome.
+The devil on my shoulder, the impossible, unrelenting impostor syndrome.

 What is the trait you most deplore in others?

 An unearned sense of entitlement drives me bananas.